 Edwin Henry Landseer, The Old Sheperd’s Chief Mourner.
 1837.

 Historian Keri Cronin writes: “this painting became an important part of animal advocacy campaigns in the 19th century…in March 1881, it was reproduced on the pages of Our Dumb Animals, the publication of the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA), and declared to be “eminently appropriate” for this publication.”
 Read more at Our Hen House.

-The Scapegoat was one of the best known, and somewhat controversial, religious paintings of the 19th century.
-It references an observance among ancient Hebrews as described in Leviticus, as inscribed on the painting’s frame: ‘And the Goat shall bear upon him all their Iniquities unto a Land not inhabited.’
-Read more here.
+The Scapegoat was one of the best known and somewhat controversial religious paintings of the 19th century.
+It references an observance among ancient Hebrews described in Leviticus (read more here).
+Inscribed on the painting’s frame at top and bottom are two Biblical phrases:

 Riviere’s Sympathy was among the most well-known animal portraits of the day, as discussed by the Royal Holloway Collection: The Spectator made an important point: Riviere was the natural successor to Landseer, who had died in 1873, and that he had even surpassed Landseer in his own way, ‘for he has given feeling to his animals, and yet kept them strictly within their own nature . . .
 Never attempting to render in his works human expression in a dog’s face, he has nevertheless mastered the points where canine and human nature touch, and painted them with an insight and comprehension with which no other artist of whom we know can at all compare’.
 Read more

 The painting has had a resurgence since 2007 when an artist rendered the dog as a ghost.

 Anna Merritt, Portrait de Minna Sophia Farrer tenant un lapin.
 1878.